Oskar R. Lange: Academic contributions

 With the utilization of this idea, Lange claimed, a state-run economy would be at least as efficient as a capitalist or private market economy.
 He argued that this was possible, provided the government planners used the price system as if in a market economy and instructed state industry managers to respond parametrically to state-determined prices (minimize cost, etc.).
 Lange's argument was one of the pivots of the socialist calculation debate with the Austrian School economists.
 At that time, the view among English socialists of the Fabian Society was that Lange had won the debate.
 His works provided the earliest model of market socialism.
 Hayek's essay entitled The Use of Knowledge in Society is a rebuttal to Lange's work and is considered one of the most important articles ever written in the field of economics.

 Lange also made contributions in various other areas.
 He was one of the leading lights of the "Paretian Revival" in general equilibrium theory during the 1930s.
 In 1942, he provided one of the first proofs of the First and Second Welfare Theorems.
-He initiated the analysis of stability of general equilibrium (1942, 1944).
+He initiated the analysis of the stability of general equilibrium (1942, 1944).
 His critique of the quantity theory of money (1942) prompted his student Don Patinkin to develop his remarkable "integration" of money into general equilibrium theory.
 Lange made several seminal contributions to the development of neoclassical synthesis (1938, 1943, 1944).
 He worked on integrating classical economics and neoclassical economics into a single theoretical structure (e.g. 1959).
 In his final years, Lange also worked on cybernetics and the use of computers for economic planning.

 The International Institute of Social Studies (ISS) awarded Oskar Lange an honorary fellowship in 1962.